-We want help you avoid wasting time and money on lawn care products that are not the right fit for your lawn.
 In this guide, we’ll learn all about slow-release fertilizers and if they are the right type of product for your lawn care needs.
-Additionally, you will know how slow-release fertilizers differ from quick release fertilizers and how to prepare your lawn for the most optimal nourishment.
+Additionally, you will know how slow-release fertilizers differ from quick-release fertilizers and how to prepare your lawn for the most optimal nourishment.

 All fertilizers contain a blend of macronutrients that work to enrich grass from the soil to grass blades.
-They are composed of varying blends of macronutrients like nitrogen, potassium, and phosphorus mixed with micronutrients, such as boron, copper, and zinc.
+They are composed of varying blends of macronutrients like nitrogen, phosphorus, and potassium mixed with micronutrients, such as iron, copper, and zinc.
 The active ingredients in any lawn care fertilizers are necessary for healthy soil.
 Different fertilizers may have a combination of nutrient ratios.
 Still, there is also a variance in the fertilizer product's chemical makeup that directly impacts how slowly or quickly the nutrients are released into the ground.

 Organic materials take time to decompose and break down.
 The byproduct of organic materials is recycled into pellets to create slow-release fertilizers.
 They are dispersed across your lawn with a spreader.
-Slow release refers to the time it takes for organic matter to break down and release nutrients into the soil.
+Slow-release refers to the time it takes to break down and release nutrients into the soil.
 The time it takes for soil absorption and nutrient uptake is dependent on the ground’s moisture and temperature when using slow-release fertilizers.

 When it comes to lawn care, faster is not always better.
 The process of slowly releasing nutrients is beneficial for specific lawn care situations.
 You want to make sure your lawn care products and techniques will pay off now and in the long run.
 Lawn care health starts with the soil and fertilizer allows complete nourishment from the ground up.